-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures.
-X x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project-related activities with the potential to impact nesting birds.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project-related activities with the potential to impact nesting birds.
 No active nests were observed during this reporting period.
 Nesting Bird surveys were initiated on February 1, 2018 and continued throughout the reporting period.
 Nesting bird surveys were initiated once again on February 1st, 2019, and continued during this reporting period.
-One previously identified nest (Killdeer) was determined to be inactive, after it was observed that the nestlings had fledged.
-The nodisturbance buffer was subsequently removed.
-One new active nest (Killdeer) was observed during this reporting period, and a nodisturbance buffer was placed around the nest.
-As of the end of the reporting period, the nest was still active.
-BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
-No special-status species or other potentially sensitive biological resources were observed.
-The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
+Three new active nests (dark-eyed junco, hummingbird, and swallow) were observed during this reporting period, and no-disturbance buffers were placed around the nests in the field.
+One previously identified nest (Killdeer) was determined to be inactive during this reporting period, after it was observed that the nestlings had fledged.
+In addition, another nest (dark-eyed junco) which was identified during this reporting period, was determined to be inactive after it was observed the nestlings had fledged.
+In both cases, the no- disturbance buffers were subsequently removed.
+As of the end of the reporting period, there are two active nests, which are being monitored as needed to determine when the nestlings have fledged, and the nests are no longer considered active.